tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 Registration makes it more difficult for [Bad Actor]s to position themselves in ideal patterns on the network to perform disruptive operations and actions.
 In sensitive situations or situations where the Kademlia-style directed propagation of messages are vulnerable, gossip protocol-based broadcasting of messages can be performed as a less efficient, but safer alternative to ensure that the message will successfully reach the rest of the network.

-The recommended method of node ID assignment for each Tari communication network entity type are as follows:
+The recommended method of node ID assignment for each Tari communication network entity type MUST be implemented as follows:

 | Entity Type    | Communication Node Type | Node ID Assignment |
 |---             |---                      |---                 |